-An Arizona family struggles with a mother's deportation
+An Arizona Family Struggles With A Mother's Deportation

-The house was nearly silent as the father stood in the empty kitchen, pulling apart pieces of store-bought rotisserie chicken.
-He would have to learn to cook at some point, but not tonight.
+MESA, Ariz. - The house was nearly silent as the father stood in the empty kitchen, pulling apart pieces of store-bought rotisserie chicken.

 Comments